sengakae/flappitz/README.md

 ## flappitz

-Initial Unity project.
-Basically my playground to test around in.

-Game is Flappy Bird with bullets.
+Flappy Bird with bullets.

+Enemy birds will shoot and kill you.

+Passing through a set of pipes = 1 point.

+Killing an enemy bird = 5 points.